MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/connecting-insights-to-azure-data-factory.md

     *  Access to the Explorer tab and associated data.
     *  Read and write access to Analytics data.

-## Create a new Azure app
+## Create an Azure Active Directory (AAD) application

+You are going to create a new AAD application to link to your title database.

-1. Log into the [Azure portal](https://portal.azure.com) and create a new Azure App.
+1. Log into the [Azure portal](https://portal.azure.com).
 If you don't have an Azure subscription, [create a free trial account](https://azure.microsoft.com).

 2. After logging into the portal, use the search bar to find and select **App Registrations**.
 Then, select **New registration** in the upper left-hand corner.